 I don’t think I can do vegan.
 I mean, I will try but isn’t eating plants hurting living creatures as well?
 (Actually, considering the ecosystems destroyed for the benefit of industrial agrofarms, there’s a literal truth to this).
 Firstly, veganism sounds like a religion; secondly, I think you should have sardines, shrimp and other fish (as well as yogurt) in your diet for it to be balanced, not a lot but some; I mean you’re already giving up so much by just saying no to meat that there’s always a problem that you’re going to become a pain in the ass to others or that your own life will get just too complicated.
 I’m assuming that you don’t have too much time on your hands.
 Thirdly, I met some vegans through Amnesty International and they struck me as hoity-toity–also they were Leftists (what a vicious combination.)
 Lastly, the reputation vegans have as militant isn’t wholly undeserved; some vegan websites are morally repugnant.
 I have nothing against it in principle, but remember that famous song from Joe Jackson, ‘Everything Gives You Cancer’?
 It’s a little bit true.
 Anyway, I’m trying to live as a vegetarian to eliminate any personal relationship I have to industrialized animal farming.
 No perfect solution to wellness through eating exists; and I have my doubts that it ever can.
 Knowledge and science can help, but think of the diet fads in our North American culture.
 They started long before factory farms and genetically altered animal-genes came into their heyday.
 I bet even if you constantly ate processed foods but were in training 24/7 – like say a long-distance runner – you will be healthier than if you ate all the right foods – the perfect diet – and didn’t do a lick of exercise.
 What if you did both adequately, but constantly couldn’t get enough sleep?
 Wouldn’t that lead to poor health?
 What if you ate, exercised and slept fine, but couldn’t manage money worth a damn and the result was continuous and tremendous stress in your life?
 Wouldn’t that lead to ill health?
 You get what I mean.
 Obesity currently is a major concern in our society, but some of getting fat, no matter what Taubes says (below) is mismanagement.
 If giving up meat caused me to get fat I’d certainly and quickly reconsider my decision.

 In many ways a society practices the morality it can afford but I must say, a vegetarian way of life today seems a completely viable option; however, I think if I lived an autochthonous life and was hungry, then stumbled upon a deer, I would without thought (if I could) kill it for food, especially if I was hungry.
 I’d bring it home and the tribe would love me for it.
 We would enjoy cooking and eating it together; it would be a celebration of life.
 Maybe we would dance afterwards if we had any wine and music.
 The thought of going back to a pleistocene way of life makes me cringe.
 I don’t know if I could do it.
-I love modern life in the big city and my nuclear family that comes with it; my adorable meat-eating wife who would no more eat broccoli or cauliflower than practice cannibalism, my accomplished teenage daughter who would sit down to any great meal as long as she didn’t have to prepare any part of it and my little guy who is so far off the ground most days that taking time to learn his letters represents a real sacrifice like eating “good food” such as fresh grapes, apples, pears, berries instead of processed snack food.
+I love modern life in the big city and my nuclear family that comes with it; my adorable meat-eating wife who would no more eat broccoli or cauliflower than practice cannibalism, my accomplished teenage daughter who would sit down to any great meal as long as she didn’t have to prepare any part of it (just joking) and my son who is so far off the ground gaming most days that taking time to eat “good food” such as fresh grapes, apples, pears, berries instead of processed snack food in a challenge.
 I have a large extended family and many good friends.
 We love to eat and drink.
 We enjoy each other’s company which often revolves around a center cut, a barbeque and a grill.
 At a get-together a while back the whole ‘eating part of the night’ went ‘veggie’ due to my recent decision to quit meat; it was all good.
 We barbequed peppers, yams, onions, zucchini, potatoes, beets, mushrooms and assorted other vegetables.
 We (stove-top) cooked grains and prepared salads.
 It was fun.
 There was even oven cooked veggie pizza.
 It was a grand night.
 But you can see that in a way I was a killjoy and we might not have gotten enough protein.

 In, Fast Food Nation, Schlosser gives a step by step dissection of how, as consumers, we have made an eating choice for the quick McMeal and ended up with the factory farms to support it. – ‘About 90 percent of the money Americans spend on food is used to buy processed food.’ – A beef company in Colorado is typical.
 They run feedlots of 100,000 head of cattle or so each.
 During the months before slaughter the cows are fattened with grain and corn which comes to them on conveyor-like devices.
 They get anabolic steroids, are antibiotically medicated and gain 400 to 500 pounds.
 That’s a lot of live beef standing still but it’s way more shit that you can imagine, lagoons of it.
 Burger King, McDonald’s, Wendy’s, KFC and all the others; what were we thinking?
 Factory farming is now the single largest contributor to green house gases in the world, jumping ahead of the combustible engine.
 Ironically, the fast food business chains are some of the worst employers.
 They literally live on teenage minimum wage help; high school kids who work too many hours to buy some wheels and a few logoed threads.
 They skip extracurricular sports to work their McJob, often eat the nasty processed food they serve to the unsuspecting public and drive around town all ‘carbed’ up.
 So the calamity which they don’t immediately see takes place for them on three fronts: fast food employment has meant they’re working for the biggest polluter in the world.
 As an employee, they’re probably eating more fast food than most kids (any amount is bad) and indirectly harming themselves by doing so.
 Moreover they’re participating in less sports at school because they’re working all the time (and even skipping classes to do it).
 They’re tired.
 They drive everywhere.
 Less exercise means their bodies have less defense from the damage process food has on them.
 Driving of course adds to the second largest world polluter.
 You can see at once the ramifications and the multiplier effects of ‘the fast food industry’ on the individual.
 One thing feeds into another.
 (I know!) and it all started with, ‘Who has time to cook a meal?’
 Let’s reconsider that one.